About the Clinic

 What is NLC?

-The Neighborhood Law Clinc (NLC) provides free legal information and in some cases, free legal representation to residents of Dane County, and surrounding counties in limited circumstances.
-NLC can help with legal problems involving rental housing and employment law.
+The Neighborhood Law Clinc (NLC) provides free legal information and in some cases, full legal representation.
+NLC primarily assists with legal problems involving rental housing and employment law.
 NLC is part of the University of Wisconsin Law School's Economic Justice Institute.
 NLC clients receive legal services from law students, who are supervised by attorneys.

 How does NLC work?

-1. A person seeking help calls NLC to schedule an intake appointment at NLC's Villager Mall office (online meetings can also be scheduled).
+- A person seeking help calls NLC to schedule an intake appointment at NLC's community office, the address is at the below (online meetings can also be scheduled).

-2. That person brings all relevant documents to their appointment.
+- That person brings all relevant documents to their appointment (or, for online meetings, emails copies before their appointment).
 For example:

-3. NLC students ask the person to explain the situation for which they're seeking help.
-The students listen carefully, take notes, and ask questions to get a better understanding of the issue.
+- NLC students ask the person to explain the situation for which they're seeking help.
+The students listen carefully, take notes, and ask questions to get a better understanding of the issue(s).

-5. If NLC is able to offer representation, students will be assigned to the case and represent the client, often this involves negotiation and litigation.
+- If NLC is able to offer representation, law students will be assigned to the case and represent the client, often this involves negotiation and litigation.
 Students will stay in contact with their client to keep them updated and to discuss options when decisions need to be made.

 How much does NLC help cost?